manjupaul/manjupaul.github.io/source/_posts/SQL-Structured-Query-Language.md

 +-----------------+---------------------+----------------+------------+
 3 rows in set (0.00 sec)
 ```
-The implemnation of natural join in MSQL do not allow you to specify the column name.
-So it will not yield right results when the matching column names signify sligtly different data.
+The implementation of natural join in MSQL do not allow you to specify the column name.
+So it will not yield right results when the matching column names signify slightly different data.
 Let us look back at equi join once again, to list managers of each department by combining `departments` and `employees`.
 ```sql
 mysql> select d.department_name, concat(e.first_name, ' ', e.last_name) as manager